I Ramble For Way Too Long About Magical Tetris Challenge (GBC, 1998) And Also Give A Comprehensive Guide To The Game

 Another GBC-exclusive mode, and thankfully this one is a lot easier to explain.
 You begin with a handful of garbage lines on your board -- the top of a tower -- and every time the clock on the right fills up, one line of the tower gets pushed onto the bottom of the board as soon as you place a piece that doesn't clear any lines.
 If you clear all the garbage lines off the board, the next piece you place will cause the clock to skip to the end and immediately advance the tower one row.
 At the very bottom of the tower is a keyhole block; you win as soon as you clear it.

 This mode is quite fun, but it takes a while to get through, especially compared to the other modes you'll encounter in Quest Mode.
-Also be careful to not top yourself out over stupid mistakes (which I've done before!).
+Also be careful to not top yourself quickly out over stupid mistakes (which I've done before!).

 Target Tetris

 Another GBC exclusive, this is unironically my favourite mode in the whole package.
 For each stage, you are given a preset field with various target blocks on it, and you are given full view of an entire preset piece sequence.
 Your only goal is to clear all the target blocks off the field with the provided pieces.
+The target blocks are either acorns, fire symbols, or lightning symbols, but there is no mechanical difference between them (the change is only visual).
+In Quest mode, the targets are themed based on whoever offers you the challenge: Chip/Dale have acorns, the fire station has fire symbols, and the power station has lightning symbols.
+In 1P mode, one of the three types of targets is chosen at random.

-To get one thing out of the way, an important mechanic the game never explains: As long as you haven't placed your final piece, you can press Select at any point to retry the stage from the beginning for no penalty.
+To get one thing out of the way, an important mechanic the game never explains in-game: As long as you haven't placed your final piece, you can press Select at any point to retry the stage from the beginning for no penalty.
 This is especially useful in Quest Mode to avoid having to go through cutscenes multiple times.

 I should warn you, however, to be very careful of Stage 120.
 You have to do a handful of simple spins with an L piece, which are easy in isolation.
 However, remember at the beginning when I said the lock delay for each piece is 30 frames total?
 In order to maneuver the piece to the bottom of the field, you have to take every movement as soon as it is available.
 If you hesitate even a little, you run out of lock delay extremely quickly, and you don't get to restart the stage since it's your one and only piece.
 Be very careful with this stage.